 Vegan Food on the Go in Brussels

-There are several EXKi stores all over Brussels.
-And since they’re a chain I expect the options and service to be pretty similar in all of them.
+Since they’re a chain I expect the options and service to be pretty similar in all of them.
 So as a vegan in Brussels this is a quick option when you’re out and about.
 Sometimes, fully vegan places are not easy to come by.
 Check out my seven tips for vegan travelers to help you with such situations.

 Gare du Midi.
 Open Monday to Friday 6:30 am to 8 pm and Saturday and Sunday 7:30 am to 8 pm.

-Vegan Waffles in Brussels
+Shopping As a Vegan in Brussels

 To Sum Things Up